Apocalypse Oz: Reception

-The film received positive reviews.
-Film Threat's review said "'Apocalypse Oz' had the ability to ruin it from the very beginning but Telford's direction, convincing performances and an original concept make this worth watching."
+Film Threats review said "'Apocalypse Oz' had the ability to ruin it from the very beginning but Telford's direction, convincing performances and an original concept make this worth watching."
 Quiet Earth described it as a "kinetic punk-rock gem of a film ... something entirely new [that] attempts to explore new ways of telling stories."

+Twitch Film wrote, "With its brief run time Apocalypse Oz feels too slight to really succeed, more like an experiment than a finished piece of work but there's certainly something to be said for knowing how to leave an audience wanting more rather than overextending a concept."